At a glance: my top 10 things to do in Swakopmund

 Swakopmund is a mecca of skydiving, which I skipped since I don’t have a death wish just yet.

-Quad biking is an adrenaline-pumping adventure without the risk of falling from the sky with a shit parachute (I know I’d be the one to get it).
+Quad biking is a sheer thrill ride with no risk of free-falling from the sky with a shit parachute (I know I’d be the one to get it).
 You’ll also probably see a snake or two, too, which might be more than enough excitement for some.

-Other desert activities in Swakopmund: sandboarding, dune buggies, fat biking (I don’t know if that’s the official name, but you go out on bicycles fitted with those really fat tires).
+Other desert activities in Swakopmund: sandboarding, dune buggies, sea kayaking, fat biking (I don’t know if that’s the official name, but you go out on bicycles fitted with those really fat tires).

 This is me in cat form